microsoft/azure-spring-boot/documentdb/spring-data-azure-documentdb/README.md

         repository.save(testUser);

         final User result = repository.findOne(testUser.getId());
+        // if emailAddress is mapped to id, then
+        // final User result = respository.findOne(testUser.getEmailAddress());
     }
 }
 ```
 Autowired UserRepository interface, then can do save, delete and find operations.
-Azure DocumentDB Spring Data uses the DocumentTemplate to execute the queries behind *find*, *save* methods.
+Azure Cosmos DB DocumentDB Spring Data uses the DocumentTemplate to execute the queries behind *find*, *save* methods.
 You can use the template yourself for more complex queries.

 ## Further info
-If you'd like to save effort of configuration, you could directly use Azure CosmosDB DocumentDB API Spring boot starter at [here](../azure-documentdb-spring-boot-starter).
+If you'd like to save effort of configuration, you could directly use Azure Cosmos DB DocumentDB API Spring boot starter at [here](../azure-documentdb-spring-boot-starter).